 All of these clans have characteristic SNP’s of their own, but none of these are present in my own genes, suggesting that the branch with my "MacGriffin" ancestor separated from the other clans at an early date, probably over 1,000 years ago, which was well before surnames became customary in Scotland in the 13th Century.

 Having exhausted the catalogue of "known" SNPs, the next step on my journey into the past was to take another test of the kind called "Next Generation Sequencing" (NGS), which is a detailed examination of the Y-chromosome to discover "novel" SNPs, which have not yet found their way into the literature.
 The test was called the "Big Y" and eleven new SNPs were found in my genome and given names of the type "A133nn."

 This chart (below) shows the relationship between nineteen "Griffin" cousins, who have all taken the "Big Y" test (or equivalent), and how they diverged from some Scottish clans over 1,000 years ago.
 The dates allocated to some of the branching points are speculative.

 R. F. McKinley (far left on the chart under the A13318 branch) is a key person in this discussion, because he is the closest relative of the Kerry Griffins (found so far), that can trace an unbroken male line back to the time before the Griffins arrived in Munster.
 In other words, according to our present state of knowledge, the Griffins are more closely related to the McKinlays of Callander in Perthshire than to any other Scottish clan.

-The dates are very approximate and we are only dealing with probabilities, but another conclusion to be drawn from this chart is the ancestor to the Griffin paternal line, unique to County Kerry, left Scotland between about 1400 and 1600 AD.
+The dates are very approximate and we are only dealing with probabilities, but another conclusion to be drawn from this chart is the ancestor to the Griffin paternal line, unique to County Kerry, left Scotland sometime during the Middle Ages before the 17th century.